-Color Swatch created using heavy to light application and was applied on 100 lb (163 gsm) drawing paper material.
+Color Swatches created using heavy to light application and were applied on 100 lb (163 gsm) drawing paper material.

 inorganic